Wolverina on the prowl

 The gamma woman is a true individual and, like the gamma wolf, she knows how to defend her territory.
 Unlike a 100m glamour track star sprinter, the gamma is more in step with the steady, driven marathon runner.
 This quiet achiever is independent, has a strong sense of self-worth and, unlike her beta buddy, doesn’t seek approval from anyone.
 She may not be at the front of the pack, but she knows who she is.

-She is particular in all her choices, from friendship to career, and won’t settle for less when it comes to a life partner.
-Her meticulous approach to life is reflected in her home which is super clean, neat and organised.
-Like the marathon runner, she plans for the long game and is not impetuous, has innate self-confidence and will always seek to achieve her personal goals.
-While not a born leader, she is the ultimate motivator, helping others to meet their aspirations and, therefore, is greatly admired.
+She carefully considers all her choices, from friendship to career, and refuses to settle for less when it comes to a life partner.
+Her meticulous approach to life reflects in her home, which remains super clean, neat, and organised.
+Like a marathon runner, she plans for the long game, acting with patience and innate self-confidence, always striving to achieve her personal goals.
+While not a born leader, she serves as the ultimate motivator, helping others meet their aspirations, which earns her great admiration.

 The delta

 The delta is the reliable messenger or the connector wolf in the pack.
 Similarly, the delta woman possesses excellent communication skills and is practical, grounded and realistic.
-Some theorists argue that deltas are fallen alphas who have been shaped by unfortunate past experiences, which have made them weary and level-headed to the point of being pessimistic.
-As a result, they can be reserved, cautious and somewhat self-deprecating, which they use as a coping mechanism.
+Some theorists argue that deltas are fallen alphas shaped by unfortunate past experiences, which have made them weary and level-headed to the point of being pessimistic.
+As a result, they become reserved, cautious, and somewhat self-deprecating, using these traits as coping mechanisms.

-Due to good fortune eluding them or things not going their way, they can be riddled with insecurities and be self-conscious, which means they tend to resile from social situations, preferring to be homebodies.
+Due to good fortune eluding them or things not going their way, they become riddled with insecurities and self-conscious, often resiling from social situations and preferring to be homebodies.
 They nevertheless seek meaningful, loving relationships with those people they can trust and feel comfortable with.

 The omega

-While omega may be a Swiss luxury watch brand, in the wolf pack, this is the one label you wouldn’t want to wear as they occupy the lowest position.
-Often deemed as the outcast or outlier, they elicit scorn and disrespect.
-Happily, that is not the case in the human pack.
-However, the female omega is still somewhat of an outsider.
-Often overlooked, she is bookish, reserved and can be deeply sensitive.
-This is not to take anything away from the smouldering passion and sharp intelligence that lies within but, sadly, her dreams often don’t get realised or manifested in real terms.
+While Omega may be a Swiss luxury watch brand, in the wolf pack, it’s a label you wouldn’t want.
+Omega occupies the lowest position and is often deemed the outcast or outlier, eliciting scorn and disrespect.
+However, this is not the case in the human pack.
+The female omega is still somewhat of an outsider.
+Often overlooked, she is bookish, reserved, and deeply sensitive.
+This does not take away from her sharp intelligence.
+Despite her smouldering passion, her dreams often remain unrealised or unmanifested in real terms.

-Because of their acute shyness, omegas tend to bottle up their emotions, which can lead to explosive outbursts and instability where they succumb to anxiety because of their lack of expression.
-As in the wolf pack, they are often overlooked, which is a loss for themselves and others, as the still omega waters run very deep.
-While they live vicariously through characters in novels and Netflix, when they finally do form bonds, they are friends for life showing what real loyalty is.
+Due to their acute shyness, omegas bottle up emotions, leading to explosive outbursts and instability from lack of expression.
+As in the wolf pack, omegas are often overlooked, which is a loss for both themselves and others.
+Still waters run deep, and though they live vicariously through books and Netflix, when they bond, it’s for life.
 She is the unrealised heroine.

 The sigma

 The sigma is possibly the most enigmatic of all the she-wolves.
-She does not run with the pack and is the ultimate lone warrior.
-Seen as the tutors or teachers in the furry stakes, this wolf is all-seeing, all-knowing.
-In the human variety, she is a maverick and dances to her own tune but has the same high ranking as an alpha, yet with no desire to operate as one.
-She flies under the radar but, unlike the alpha female who would have someone fly her plane, the sigma can fly her one herself.
+She does not run with the pack.
+She is the ultimate lone warrior, seen as a tutor or teacher in the furry stakes, all-seeing, all-knowing.
+In the human variety, she is a maverick who dances to her own tune, with the same rank as an alpha.
+She has no desire to operate as an alpha, flying under the radar and flying her own plane.

-So, while not to be confused with the alpha, they do have overlap as they both command respect because of their confidence and brilliance.
-However, a sigma can also be an introvert and even subversive as she is unconventional in her methodology.
-She can seem a little unapproachable or aloof, but this adds to her intrigue.
-The sigma is the epitome of self-possession but can also be deeply empathic and emotional with people she cares about.
-They are supremely loyal, have a very strong moral code and form strong attachments, which is not as prevalent with their alpha stable mate.
+While not confused with the alpha, they share overlap, both commanding respect because of their confidence and brilliance.
+A sigma can be an introvert and even subversive, unconventional in her methodology.
+She can seem unapproachable or aloof.
+This adds to her intrigue.
+The sigma is the epitome of self-possession but can also be deeply empathic and emotional.
+She is loyal, has a strong moral code, and forms strong attachments, which is not as prevalent in the alpha.

-When a sigma walks into the room, they bring with them an aura of mystery but once in conversation are engaging and entertaining.
-They are curious and clever but never show their full hand unless you’re in their inner circle.
-Unpredictable but always on point, this is one lone wolf who is ahead of the pack.
+When a sigma walks into the room, she brings an aura of mystery.
+Once engaged, she is entertaining.
+Curious and clever, she never shows her full hand unless you’re in her inner circle.
+Unpredictable but always on point, the sigma is a lone wolf ahead of the pack.

 So, which wolf is at your door?